16 Best Wiki Software Tools in 2026

 Company wiki software Nuclino

-Learn how to create a company wiki, also known as an enterprise wiki, a corporate wiki, a business wiki, or a team wiki.
+Learn how to create a company wiki (also known as an enterprise wiki, a corporate wiki, a business wiki, or a team wiki).

 Confluence wiki software

 One of the oldest corporate wiki solutions on the market is Confluence.
-It's highly customizable and versatile business wiki software that has accumulated a lot of features over the years.
+It's a highly customizable and versatile business wiki software that has accumulated a lot of features over the years.
 If you're looking to build a complex company wiki with custom fonts, colors, and layouts, and don't mind the steep learning curve and occasionally slow page load time – Confluence can be a great option.

 But if you value speed and ease of use over the feature count, you may want to consider an alternative solution.